 In addition the Peruvian Myrian García Castillos was recruited and is responsible for the group of infants.
 Myrian is a great help to our smallest children (4 to 6-7 years of age).
 She has been working as a kindergarten teacher in Cusco for ten years already.
 Besides that, she is working with Añañau as well.

-In September 2016, the Dutch Nienke Kleinjan also joined the team.
-Nienke is a social worker and with her knowledge and experience she supports the project substantively.
-Nienke also helps in the coordination of the daily activities and provides guidance and support for volunteers during their period in the project.
+In September 2018, the Belgian Joy Meesens also joined the team.
+Joy is a primary school teacher and with her knowledge and experience in education she supports the project substantively.
+Joy also helps in the coordination of the daily activities and provides guidance and support for volunteers during their period in the project.

 Finally, they are assisted on a daily base by volunteers and students from Peru or from abroad.
 They offer support in the project for a period of time by helping in the after school program and the other educational projects, or by the elaboration of an internship project, dissertation or thesis.